Foundation and Empire: "The General"

-The Mule
+"The Mule"

-The second half of the book, titled "The Mule," takes place approximately one hundred years after the first half.
-The Empire, after its final phase of decline and civil war, has ceased to exist, Trantor has suffered "The Great Sack" by a "barbarian fleet," and only a small rump state of 20 agricultural planets remain.
+Approximately one hundred years later, The Empire, after its final phase of decline and civil war, has ceased to exist, Trantor has suffered "The Great Sack" by a "barbarian fleet," and only a small rump state of 20 agricultural planets remain.
 Most of galactic civilization has disintegrated into barbaric kingdoms.

 The Foundation has become the dominant power in the galaxy, controlling its territory through its trading network.
 The outline of the Seldon Plan has become widely known, and Foundationists and many others believe that as it has accurately predicted previous events, the Foundation's formation of a Second Empire is inevitable.
-The leadership of the Foundation has become dictatorial and complacent, and many outer planets belonging to the Traders plan to revolt.
+However, the leadership of the Foundation has become dictatorial and complacent, and many outer planets belonging to the Traders plan to revolt.

 An external threat arises in the form of a mysterious man known only as the Mule.
-The Mule (whose real name is never revealed) is a mutant, and possesses the ability to sense and manipulate the emotions of others, usually creating fear and/or total devotion within his victims.
-He uses this ability to take over the independent systems bordering the Foundation, and has them wage a war against it.
+He is a mutant and can sense and manipulate the emotions of others, usually creating fear and/or total devotion within his victims.
+With this ability, he takes over the independent systems bordering the Foundation, and has them wage a war against it.
 In face of this new threat, the provincial Traders join with the central Foundation leaders against the Mule, believing him to be the new Seldon crisis.

 As the Mule advances, the Foundation's leaders assume that Seldon predicted this attack, and that the scheduled hologram crisis message appearance of Seldon will again tell them how to win.
 To their surprise, they learn that Seldon predicted a civil war with the Traders, not the rise of the Mule.
-The tape suddenly stops as Terminus loses all power in a Mule attack, and the Foundation falls.
+The tape stops when Terminus loses all power in a Mule attack, and the Foundation falls.